AdminRHS/libs-mcp-service/README.md

 - `create_action` - Create a new action
 - `update_action` - Update an existing action

+### Objects
+- `get_objects` - List all objects with pagination and search
+- `get_object` - Get a specific object by ID
+- `create_object` - Create a new object with complex term structure
+- `update_object` - Update an existing object with format relationships

 ## Common Parameters

 Most list operations support these parameters: